-Dulari is a studio-led fashion house working at the intersection of textile, craft and contemporary design.
+Dulari is a studio-led fashion house creating handcrafted luxury womenswear at the intersection of Indian textiles, artisan craft and contemporary design..
 Every garment begins with fabric and evolves through weaving, dyeing, embroidery and hand painting.
 Working in dialogue with craft clusters across India, the studio develops pieces in limited numbers, designed to move across geographies and time, to be lived in and returned to.

 Rooted in India, and inspired by stories across cultures and crafts.